All Episodes

 Let underlings and let other people handle that.

-He's going to have a certain uh manner and exhibit a certain decorum as president because it is respect for it.
+He's going to have a certain manner and exhibit a certain decorum as president because of his respect for it.

-And I think that that uh portrait unveiling uh was classic illustration of it.
+And I think that portrait unveiling was a classic illustration of it.

-Uh the problem is that when in such a partisan circumstance we're in now is the the the all out political war that we're in, the president happens to be the leader of the movement, and if he doesn't go partisan, it makes very difficult for others in the party, like senators and congressmen uh to to go off that reservation, because then it it could raise questions about party unity being lost and so forth.
+And if he doesn't go partisan, it makes it very difficult for others in the party, like senators and congressmen, to go off that reservation because then it could raise questions about party unity being lost and so forth.

-It was uh it was uh a political leader of the party.
+He was a political leader of the party.

-Uh and so it was easy to have elected conservative leadership in that circumstance, much more difficult when the president's in your party, and you also run the House uh to uh go off the reservation.
+Much more difficult when the president's in your party and you also run the House to go off the reservation.

-So it's been sort of stifled high rebel partisanship.
+So it's been sort of stifled high-level partisanship.

-No need uh for you people to think about it.
+No need for you people to think about it.

-Uh uh, we do that for you here, uh ladies and gentlemen.
+We do that for you here, ladies and gentlemen.

 Hi.